techclubssn/techclubssn.github.io/README.md

 Follow these instructions to get the website running on your local system.
 Instructions are given assuming a linux (ubuntu 16.04 specifically) work environment.
 If you are using any other OS, please refer to the equivalent of these commands.

 1. Install Git, Node (>=10.2.1) and Npm (>=5.6.0).
-> **Note**: The versions mentioned in the instructions are the ones used during initial development.
+> **Note**: The versions mentioned in the instructions were the ones used during initial development.
 A lower version *maybe* compatible, so if you have them already installed you can give it a shot.

 2. Clone the `master-readable` branch using the following command.
 ```